Vitamin B3 (niacin, nicotinic acid)

-Vitamin B3 is vital for a healthy nervous system and to help the body produce sex and stress hormones.
+It’s essential for a healthy nervous system and also helps the body produce sex and stress hormones.
 It’s found in food in the form of nicotinic acid or nicotinamide, and can also be made in our body by our liver from tryptophan, a constituent of dietary protein.

 Vitamin B3 uses

 It’s rare to have a vitamin B3 deficiency, but it may be present in people with malnutrition and alcohol abuse.
 Strict vegetarians and vegans may also at risk of vitamin B3 deficiency.
 Low levels of niacin can lead to skin disorders, diarrhoea, indigestion and fatigue.
 A sore mouth, vomiting, constipation and diarrhoea may also develop with increasing deficiency.
 Neurological symptoms associated with deficiency include fatigue, insomnia, depression, visual impairment and memory loss.